uvarc/rc-website/content/post/remaining maintenance days 2021.md

 categories = ["feature"]
 +++

 Rivanna will be down for maintenance on *Tuesday, October 12* and *Tuesday, December 14.* Please plan accordingly.
-We not anticipate any additional maintenance periods in 2021.
+We do not anticipate any additional maintenance days in 2021.